Urgent call to solve the I.V. solution shortage

 While ASA continues to push Baxter and federal authorities to provide options for mitigating the shortage, anesthesiologists have been implementing conservation strategies and leading efforts locally to protect patient safety and access to care.

-Panelists will discuss conservation efforts, patient safety considerations, and how anesthesiologists can lead efforts within their own facilities.
-This session will also offer ASA members an opportunity to share their stories and network on this significant and urgent issue that is affecting our patients and our practices.
+Panelists in the 2024 session, "An Urgent Situation: The Impact of Baxter IV Solution Shortages on Patient Care and Safety," discussed conservation efforts, patient safety considerations, and how anesthesiologists can lead efforts within their own facilities.
+This session also offered ASA members an opportunity to share their stories and network on this significant and urgent issue that is affecting our patients and our practices.

 - From Rocky Mount to North Cove: Federal and Private Industry Responses to Natural Disasters and Drug Shortages